TAAPArthur/pkgmanager/README.md

 * gzip, bzip2, xz, zstd -- to handle compressed archives
 * unzip -- for zip files

+# Key differences with KISS
+* Raw packager has less than of kiss.
+The entire repo (package manager, extension, hooks and test) are about the same amount of lines as just the kiss package manager
+* Hooks are sourced not executed.
+* Sets of hooks are different
+* No mandatory checksums.
+Can me implemented as hooks if one cared
+* No privilege escalation.
+We'll drop privileges when running as root, but won't gain them
+* Manifest file doesn't explicitly denote directories
+* Don't create "*.new" when override /etc. Instead, the protection is implemented as a hook

 # Packaging System
 [Upstream kiss' packaging system](https://kisslinux.org/wiki/package-system) is basically a super set.